weimengting/AMAN/README.md

   year={2022},
   organization={IEEE}
 }
+@inproceedings{oh2018learning,
+  title={Learning-based video motion magnification}, author={Oh, Tae-Hyun and Jaroensri, Ronnachai and Kim, Changil and Elgharib, Mohamed and Durand, Fr'edo and Freeman, William T and Matusik, Wojciech}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, pages={633--648}, year={2018}
+}
 ```

-If you have any confusions about the code feel free to contact weimengting@seu.edu.cn.
+If you have any confusions about the code feel free to contact [mengting.wei@oulu.fi]().